 How were the Indigemoji stickers made?

 The concepts and artworks for the first Indigemoji app were made during eight weeks of free digital art workshops at the Alice Springs Public Library, overseen by a group of senior Arrernte advisors.
 The workshops ran all day every day of the summer 2018-2019 school holidays with a team of youth workers and local First Nations artists.
 We also worked with local art centres and other Indigenous organisations to make certain emojis.
 All artists and advisors were paid for their time and contribution.
 We then worked with a graphic designer to help us polish our final designs, learning some higher-level graphic design skills along the way.
 The app was made by Ingeous Studios in Cairns, an Indigenous-owned and run technology and design company.
 It was funded by Indigimob and the Northern Territory Government.
 See full credits for the project here.

 What language are the emojis in?

 Why did we make them?

-Our aim is to share a slice of Arrernte culture with the world and increase our representation on digital platforms.
-Each emoji has been carefully thought through, developed and approved by a group of senior Arrernte advisors and other community members.
+Our aim is to share a slice of Arrernte and Kaytetye culture with the world and increase our representation on digital platforms.
+Each emoji has been carefully thought through, developed and approved by a group of senior Arrernte and Kaytetye advisors and other community members.
 We want our kids to feel that their language and culture is relevant and that they have opportunities in this new digital world.

 Why aren’t there any stickers relating to the sea or other parts of Australia?

-These stickers were made with young people, artists and linguists on Arrernte country in Central Australia.
-They predominantly relate to Arrernte life and culture.
+These sticker sets were made with young people, artists and linguists on Arrernte Country in Central Australia.
+The initial Indigemoji app predominantly relates to Arrernte life and culture.
 A new set, Kaytetyemoji made by by Kaytetye people was launched in 2023.
 It relates to Kaytetye life and culture.
 As we are committed to supporting the release of sticker sets made by their own communities, we would not presume to represent the cultural content of other communities.
 We would love to share everything we’ve learnt and help others make their own emoji stickers!
 If that’s you, just get in touch!